cuppachino/hexgate/README.md

 )
 ```

 > Note: Since many endpoints will subscribe you to multiple uris, its difficult to provide meaningful type inference for the data property.
-Import `LcuComponents` type when necessary.
+Import `LcuComponents` type when necessary and/or open a PR to improve typings - which would be greatly appreciated!

 ## Recipe API